Sheep-Studios/sheep-studios-docs/_docs/admob-gms2.md

 ### Interstitial Ads

 Interstitial ads are a bit of a mix of rewarded & banner ads.
 Interstial ads are commonly used in-between levels, however, after a given amount of time (typically 5 seconds or so), the user can skip the ad, and continue using the game/app.
-Intertitials typically get about $7.50 per 1,000 impressions.
+Interstitials typically get about $7.50 per 1,000 impressions.

 ## Importing to your project